planetscale/docs/content/docs/connecting-to-db.md

 ---
-title: 'Connecting to your database'
+title: 'Connect to your database'
 category: 'using-your-planetscale-cndb'
 ---

-# Connecting to your database
+# Connect to your database

 This document describes how to connect to your database using a MySQL connection string.